adiwg/mdBook/mdtranslator/contact.md

-# contacts:
+# contact:

-The *contacts:* array holds the information about individual contacts that will be used throughout the metadata.
-Placing contacts in an array allows reuse of a contact multiple times in the metadata without respecifying the contacts information each time it is used.
+The *contact:* object holds the information about an individual contact that may be used multiple times throughout the metadata record.

-Contacts can be for an individual an organization, or both.
+A contact object may describe an individual, an organization, or both.

 __contact:__
 ````ruby